 Opt for a light olive oil for the dressing, which contains healthy fats your body needs, and add fruit or whole grains like quinoa or whole-wheat bread for a side.

-Eggs are a great source of protein and one of the best post-workout foods.
+Eggs are a great source of lean protein and one of the best post-workout foods that promote muscle protein synthesis and help kickstart recovery.
 If you are worried about cholesterol, you can use only egg whites, or one whole egg and two to three egg whites.

 Spice it up by mixing in your favorite veggies and add some black beans with a slice of whole wheat toast on the side.

 Grabbing a sandwich is a quick and easy go-to post workout meal, especially if you are working out in the middle of your day.
 Consider tuna salad made with low fat mayo, or a roast beef and cheese sandwich.